Gauge fixing and physical symmetries: Center symmetry

 Similar considerations apply to gauge field theories coupled to a Higgs field.
-Since the latter transforms in the fundamental representation, $\smash{\varphi\to U\varphi}$, one could be tempted to associate a non-zero classical Higgs configuration which minimizes the (classical) Higgs potential $(\varphi^{\dagger}\varphi-v^2)^2$, with the breaking of gauge symmetry.
-However, any gauge transformation of $\smash{\varphi= v}$ will minimize the potential, i.e. the whole gauge-orbit, rather than a specific value on the orbit, is connected to the minimization.
-This is exactly described by the fact that symmetries need to be thought of modulo gauge transformations: any pair $(A,\varphi)$ is compatible with gauge symmetry, irrespectively of whether $\smash{\varphi=0}$ or $\smash{\varphi\neq 0}$.
-Again, a transition from $\smash{\varphi=0}$ to $\smash{\varphi\neq 0}$ could leave an imprint on certain observables, but this would not mean that gauge symmetry is broken.
+Since the latter transforms as $\smash{\varphi\to U_0\varphi}$, one could be tempted to associate a non-zero classical Higgs configuration which minimizes the (classical) Higgs potential $(\varphi^{\dagger}\varphi-v^2)^2$, with the breaking of gauge symmetry.
+However, any gauge transformation of $\smash{\varphi= v}$, which also minimizes the potential, is a representative of the same ${\cal G}_0$-orbit, which is invariant under ${\cal G}_0$ by construction.
+In this sense, any pair $(A,\varphi)$ is compatible with gauge symmetry, irrespectively of whether $\smash{\varphi=0}$ or $\smash{\varphi\neq 0}$.
+Again, a transition from $\smash{\varphi=0}$ to $\smash{\varphi\neq 0}$ could leave an imprint on certain observables, but this would not mean that gauge symmetry is broken (since the orbit, as a whole, would remain gauge-invariant) but rather that the system transitions from a state described by an orbit that contains configurations of the Higgs-field that are strictly invariant under the considered transformations to a state described by an orbit that contain no such configurations.
 We postpone the discussion of the quantum case to Sec.~\ref{sec:self_bg}.